mongodb-labs/migration-verifier/architecture/mismatches_rechecks.md

 document ID (binary equivalence).

 If both clusters returned a document, then we compare them.
 If they mismatch, a mismatch recheck is enqueued as described above.

-Verifier also looks for change event timestamps and, if such exist, updates its internal cache of the relevant cluster’s latest-handled change timestamp.
-Verifier can then report that timestamp as the latest fully-verified timestamp in the cluster’s oplog.
+Once all documents are compared, verifier reads the task’s source & destination timestamps then updates its internal last-compared timestamps.